proof-of-tests/bayes-engine/.github/RUNNERS.md

 ### 2. Configure Runners

-For each runner, you need to install and register the GitHub Actions runner software using a registration token from GitHub.
+For each runner, you need to register it with GitHub using a registration token.

 #### Get Registration Token